conexco/shopware-bootstrap-theme/docs/getting-started/introduction.md

 ### Structure

 In the last step, you may have observed that not one, but two new themes have been added to the Theme Manager.
-These are _BootstrapBare_ and _BootstrapAddons_.
-Their difference is insignificant - _BootstrapBare_ contains the template files for a bare installation of the Shopware Community Edition, while _BootstrapAddons_ inherits from _BootstrapBare_ and extends it by the templates for the additional features of the Shopware Professional and Enterprise Editions.
+These are _BootstrapBare_ and _BootstrapExtension_.
+Their difference is insignificant - _BootstrapBare_ contains the template files for a bare installation of the Shopware Community Edition, while _BootstrapExtension_ inherits from _BootstrapBare_ and extends it by the templates for the additional features of the Shopware Professional and Enterprise Editions.
 Depending on your needs, you may base your own theme on either of them.
 The process of doing so is exactly identical - you just have the opportunity to exclude some unneeded overhead and clutter if you are using the Community Edition.